odisfm/clyph-x-actions/clip_halve/README.md

 ## `DEFAULT_CLIP_LENGTH_BARS = 8`

-_Note that calling this action on a clip shorter than this value will still result in an 8 bar clip, meaning on a 4 bar clip you will have 4 bars of silence at the end._
+_Note that calling `RESET` on a clip shorter than this value will still result in an 8 bar clip, meaning on a 4 bar clip you will have 4 bars of silence at the end._

 ### <sup>†</sup> calling during recording